bobtail-dev/bobtail/README.md

 abstraction.
 Components must encapsulate not just markup, but also behavior.
 The two should be coupled, not separated.

+The framework needs to scale well to more complex front-ends, including:

+- web page editor where the model is the DOM, CSSOM, etc. of a web page, and views are not just editing controls but also the *fully rendered web page itself*
+- data analysis tool involving sizeable amounts of data and detailed visualizations over the data, where individual data points are represented in the visualizations

 Finally, Reactive also aims to be a compact framework.
 The documentation you're now reading is significantly longer than the code.